gte34g/around-express/README.md

 # Around the U.S. Back End

 ## Description
-In this project I received a database which had to upload to MongoDB, connect to the database to JavaScript file using Mongoose.
+In this project I've received a database which had to upload to MongoDB, connect to the database to JavaScript file using Mongoose.
 Testing the server using Postman.

 ### Directories
 `/controllers` - General functions files for getting users and cards.